 XML

 XML is one of the earliest serialization formats for web service development.
-It was created in 1998 and is still widely used in the industry, especially in enterprise applications.
+It was created in 1998 and is still used in the industry, especially in enterprise applications.

 XML represents data as a tree of nodes called elements.
 An element example would be <example>Some value</example>.
 If we serialized our metadata structure mentioned above, the result would be the following: